osbert/persona-kit/README.md

 * Implement browser side logic to handle login/logout button events, onlogin, onlogout, and supply loggedInUser to navigator.watch().

+If you use persona-kit.friend and ClojureScript, there are useful functions defined in src/cljs/persona_kit/core.cljs to bind Persona related functionality to your UI elements.

 ## Usage

 ```Clojure